ubigu/koti/README.md

 It follows the [JAMstack architecture](https://jamstack.org) by using Git as a single source of truth, and [Netlify](https://www.netlify.com) for continuous deployment, and CDN distribution.

-## Features

-- A simple landing page with blog functionality built with Netlify CMS
-- Editabe Pages: Landing, About, Product, Blog-Collection and Contact page with Netlify Form support
-- Create Blog posts from Netlify CMS
-- Tags: Separate page for posts under each tag
-- Basic directory organization
-- Uses Bulma for styling, but size is reduced by `purge-css-plugin`
-- Blazing fast loading times thanks to pre-rendered HTML and automatic chunk loading of JS files
-- Uses `gatsby-image` with Netlify-CMS preview support
-- Separate components for everything
-- Netlify deploy configuration
-- Netlify function support, see `lambda` folder
-- Perfect score on Lighthouse for SEO, Accessibility and Performance (wip:PWA)
-- ..and more

 ## Prerequisites

 - Node (I recommend using v8.2.0 or higher)